howdyai/botkit/packages/docs/reference/facebook.md

 <a name="FacebookBotWorker"></a>
 ## FacebookBotWorker
-Specialized version of the BotWorker class that includes additional methods for interacting with Facebook.
+This is a specialized version of the BotWorker class that includes additional methods for interacting with Facebook.
+It includes all functionality from [the core BotWorker class](core.md#BotWorker) as well as the extension methods below.
-When using the FacebookAdapter with Botkit, all `bot` objects will be of this type.
+When using the FacebookAdapter with Botkit, all `bot` objects passed to handler functions will include these extensions.
 ### constructor new FacebookBotWorker()
 Used internally by controller.spawn, creates a BotWorker instance that can send messages, replies, and make other API calls.